 Palisade Bacteria: This particular arrangement is formed during the process of cell division when the bacteria or bacilli bend at the area of the division-leading to the formation of a palisade-like arrangement.
 This bacteria resembles a picket fence or Chinese letters.
 A common example of a barrier bacteria is Corynebacterium diphtheria, which is the causative agent of diphtheria.

 These bacteria are often found in helical or spiral arrangements such as Vibrio (comma-shaped), Spirilla (spiral), and Spirochetes (rigid helical body).
 Some spiral bacteria use flagella for movement.

 Spirilla Bacteria: This type of bacteria is a genus of spiral-shaped bacteria that are gram-negative and flagellated.
-Spirillum minus is an example of spirilla bacteria that are implicated in rat-bite fever.
+Spirillum minus is an example of spirilla bacteria implicated in rat-bite fever.
 This genus consists of free-living aquatic forms of bacteria such as Aquaspirillum and Oceanospirillum.

 Spirochete Bacteria: This arrangement of spiral bacteria resembles long helically coiled cells.
 They are pathogenic and are known to cause serious diseases in humans.
-An example of this type of bacteria is Treponema pallidum which is known to cause syphilis.
+An example of this type of bacteria is Treponema pallidum, which is known to cause syphilis.
 The borellia species cause Lyme disease in humans.

 Other Odd-Shaped Bacteria

 The following odd shapes of bacteria also exist in the world of bacteria, which are enumerated below:

 The first odd shape bacteria is a rectangular-shaped bacteria, which is also known as an arcula.
 Bacterial species of this genus include Haloarcula vallismortis or Haloarcula marismortui.
 They are extremely halophilic and grow between 40 C and 45 C. They are not pathogenic and are not known to cause any diseases.